zbeucler2018/FieldNavFormBuilder/README.md

 7. Everything else if fine blank
 8. Press `Run`
 9. After running the container, go to your browser and go to `http://localhost:3000/` to see the form builder

+## Running on your local machine with Docker CLI
+1. Open your terminal
+2. Enter `docker images` to check if the correct `zbeucler/fieldnav-form-builder` container is installed
+3. If the container is installed, enter this command `docker run -i -p 3000:3000 --name formbuilder -d zbeucler/fieldnav-form-builder`

 ## Stopping the docker container
 1. To stop the container, go back to Docker Desktop